-How do you rest and recover the legs after a hard workout?
-It can be daunting when you start an exercise that grows and tones your leg muscles.
+How do you rest and recover your legs after a hard workout?
+Starting an exercise that grows and tones your leg muscles can be daunting.

 First, it takes courage to get started, and when you start a leg workout program, you tend to get tired with worn-out muscles.
 But this is only normal when you do the exercise right.

 When you perform workouts ineffectively, it is reasonable to experience weakness and have torn muscles.
 It is because the body is trying to adapt to the routine.
 The muscles of the human legs can adjust to any workout it performs.